gotzmann / comet

 Debugging and Logging

-Comet allows you to debug application showing errors and warnings on the screen console.
-When you move service to the production it better to use file logs instead.
-Code snippet below shows you how to enable on-the-screen debug and logging with popular Monolog library:
+Comet allows you to debug application by showing errors and warnings on the screen console.
+When you move a service to production it's better to use log files instead.
+The code snippet below shows you how to enable on the screen debugging and logging with the popular Monolog library:

 <?php